We are often asked if any of the apple varieties we sell are GMOs.

 These arose over the centuries before about 1900, often very localised and adapted to the local climate and disease pressures.
 New varieties were created by sowing apple pips and choosing the strongest and most flavoursome or useful seedlings, and by deliberately cross-breeding varieties with desirable characteristics in the hope of producing something better.

 Many famous apple varieties were discovered this way, as chance seedlings, often growing in rubbish heaps or old orchards where waste apples had been tipped - e.g. Delicious, Bramley's Seedling and Granny Smith to name but a few.

 This started around the beginning of the 20th century, as universities and agricultural research stations started to bring the new knowledge of genetics to apple breeding.
 This science-led cross-breeding continues to this day, and almost all apple varieties found since 1900 have been developed this way.

-However although modern apple development is now very 'high tech', in essence the methodology is no different than it was before - plant lots of seedlings and winnow out the failures over several generations until you get a new variety that can go into production.
-The only difference is that knowledge of the genetic make-up of different varieties means modern apple breeders can be more certain of finding the mix of characteristics they are looking for.
+However although modern apple development is now very "high tech", in essence the methodology is no different than it was before - plant lots of seedlings and winnow out the failures over several generations until you get a new variety that can go into production.
+The only difference is that knowledge of the genetic make-up of different varieties means modern apple breeders can more quickly home in on the mix of characteristics they are looking for.

 GMO apple development

 So given that all the apples we see in shops today have been genetically adapted by man through selective breeding, what is a GMO apple?
 There are very few GMO apples available, perhaps the best known being those produced by Arctic Apples of Canada, which are engineered so that slices do not brown when cut.
 The subtle difference is that these apples are developed by altering genes directly (or potentially) adding genes from different species.

 Apple trees are a permanent crop, planted once and then harvested annually, and as a result seem to be a less attractive subject for genetic engineering than annual crops such as corn or soya.